fenago/DevSecOps-course/lab_guides/Lab_13.md

 ```

 The following screenshot shows the test results for robot framework.
-It
-also generates HTML reports:
+It also generates HTML reports:

 ![](./images/fbd7fc0f-5dcd-417d-b0b2-083ef84e0b33.png)

-Robot framework script execution

 Here is one of the Robot framework HTML reports, [log.html]: